 Integration of the supply chain for any project can be beneficial.
-For example, operational considerations, such as future maintenance requirements, are inputs during the concept and development phases of a project to determine best value for money over the project lifecycle.
+For example, operational considerations, such as future maintenance requirements, are inputs during the concept and development phases of a project to determine best value for money over the project's lifecycle.
 The client needs to drive this integration of the supply chain towards gaining common and acceptable outcomes and adding value at all phases of the project lifecycle.
 It can achieve this through facilitating increased participation by downstream and upstream participants.
-A tool for achieving this is via such processes as Group Problem Solving.
+Tools for achieving this are through various Group Problem Solving processes.
 Correctly used, Group Problem Solving processes can provide the department with better whole of life outcomes, from concept through to finalisation and into operations.
-For more information on Group Problem Solving refer Appendix D.
+For more information on Group Problem Solving refer to Appendix D.